 Franklin "Frank" Miner was born on Jan.
 17, 1893 at Wilmerding, Allegheny County, PA, the son of William Henry "Squire" and Sara Jane (Basinger) Minerd.
 He was a carpenter and a longtime employee at Fallingwater®, the house over a waterfall designed by Frank Lloyd Wright that is considered America’s “most famous modern house.”

-As a young man, Frank and his family moved back to Mill Run, Fayette County, PA, in the vicinity of where his father had grown up.
-Frank played a bass drum in the Mill Run Concert Band, and is mentioned and pictured in the 1970 book, A History of Mill Run.
+As a young man, Frank and his family moved back to Mill Run, Fayette County, PA, to the mountain vicinity of where his father had grown up.
+Frank in young manhood played a bass drum in the Mill Run Concert Band, and is mentioned and pictured in the 1970 book, A History of Mill Run.

 During World War I, Frank served in the U.S. Army.
 When he registered for the military draft, he stated that he was employed by his father as a farm laborer in Mill Run.
 He was recorded as being of medium height, and stout build, with gray eyes and black hair.

-On Christmas Day 1919, Frank married his first wife, Ida B. Grimm (1900-1971), the daughter of Henry and Ellen Grimm.
-Frank was age 26 at the time, and Ida 19, at the time of their wedding.
+On Christmas Day 1919, Frank married his first wife, Ida B. Grimm (1900-1971), the daughter of Henry and Barbara "Ellen" (Parker) Grimm of Rogers Mill, Fayette County, and a foster daughter of Milton and Beatrice (Bates) Shipley.
+Frank was age 26 at the time, and Ida 19, at the time.